eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

 **Cons:**

-- visibility
-  - auth for git repos is repo-wide
+- **Visibility:** auth for Git repos is generally repo-wide, so the finer-grained visibility policies of apps like Notion are harder to implement.
-  - you can either view the entire repo, or none of it

 - two-app failure modes:
   - if one app is used to write, and another to view, the latter tends to be ignored